eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 ---

 # routeSampler.py
-The script generates routes from *any combination* of turn-count data, edge-count and even origin-destination-count data.
+The script generates traffic (routed vehicles or flows) from *any combination* of turn-count data, edge-count and even origin-destination-count data.
 It requires a route file as input that defines possible routes.
 Routes are sampled (heuristically) from the input so that the resulting traffic fulfills the counting data.

 ## edge counts